XMM-Newton Observations of Three Interacting Luminous Infrared Galaxies: XMM-Newton Observations

-The system 18329W, modeled in Figure \ref{fig: 6670WestSpec}, was also best fit by a Galactic absorbed power law and MEKAL plasma with $C = 92.31$ for 116 degrees of freedom.
-Here, the spectral index was $\Gamma$ $=$ $1.6_{-0.5}^{+0.4}$ and the temperature of the plasma was $0.69_{-0.18}^{+0.25}$ keV.
-It should be noted that both of these models were fixed at solar metallicity via the prescription in \citet{Anders89}, which is used by default in XSPEC.
-Like with 18329E, Table \ref{tab: ComponentData} indicates that 18329W derives most of its model's hard band luminosity from the power law and comparable amounts from both the plasma and power law in the soft band, with a total Galactic-absorption-corrected X-ray luminosity of $L_{\textrm{X}}$ $= 8.7_{-4.0}^{+2.0} \times 10^{40}$ erg$\textrm{ s}^{-1}$.
+The system 18329W, shown in the right panel of Figure \ref{fig: 6670Spec}, was also fit by an absorbed power law (C = 98.93; degrees of freedom = 114) and then by an absorbed power law model and one with an additional MEKAL plasma (C = 95.70; degrees of freedom = 111), and once again a comparison between the two models is shown in Table \ref{tab: modelComp}.
+Here, the best fit value for the spectral index was slightly steeper and the temperature of the plasma slightly lower than 18329E, though they are consistent within their errors.
+Like with 18329E, Table \ref{tab: ComponentData} indicates that 18329W derives the vast majority of its model's hard band luminosity from the power law and comparable amounts from both the plasma and power law in the soft band.

+After correcting for the encircled energy at $32.^{\!\!\prime\prime}5$, both systems have a final soft band luminosity of $\sim10^{41}\textrm{ erg s}^{-1}$ and hard band luminosities of $9\times10^{40}$ and $1.4\times10^{41} \textrm{ erg s}^{-1}$ for 18329W and 18329E, respectively.
+It should be noted that in both 18329E and 18329W the thermal plasma models were fixed at solar metallicity via the prescription in \citet{Anders89}, which is adopted by default in XSPEC.

-With fewer than a third the counts of either source in IRAS 18329+5950, the data for IRAS 19354+4559 were also fit without binning and using Cash statistics rather than reduced \chisquared.
+The data for IRAS 19354+4559, which can be found in Figure \ref{fig: 19354Spec}, were also fit without binning and using Cash statistics rather than \chisquared.
 Even so, multicomponent models were not well-constrained due to the paucity of counts.
-As such, we tried modeling the system with a plasma, black body, and power law component separately, each with Galactic absorption.
-The best fit, seen in Figure \ref{fig: 19354Spec}, (with $C = 36.13$ for 45 degrees of freedom) is the power law, with a spectral index of $2.4_{-0.9}^{+1.1}$.
-After accounting for Galactic absorption through a column density $N_{H}^{\textrm{Gal}} = 1.2 \times 10^{21}$ $\textrm{cm}^{-2}$ \citep{Dickey90}, the combined soft (0.5--2 keV) and hard X-ray (2--10 keV) luminosity was $L_{\textrm{X}}$ $= 9.0_{-3.8}^{+4.1} \times 10^{40}$ erg$\textrm{ s}^{-1}$.
-We then calculated the hardness ratio, HR, defined as
+As such, we tried modeling the system with a plasma, blackbody, and power law component separately, each with Galactic absorption.
+The best fit ($C = 72.05$; degrees of freedom = 89) is the power law with a spectral index of $2.7_{-0.6}^{+0.6}$.
+After correcting for the smaller extraction region, this system is roughly $10^{41} \textrm{ erg s}^{-1}$ in the soft band and $7\times10^{40}\textrm{ erg s}^{-1}$ in the hard band, as can be seen in Table \ref{tab: ComponentData}.

-where \emph{H} is the total counts in the hard band and \emph{S} is the total counts in the soft band.
-For this system, we find the hardness ratio to be HR = $-0.36\pm0.30$.
-While not conclusive, this negative hardness ratio suggests that the X-ray luminosity is most likely due to a starburst population or a heavily-obscured AGN \citep{Fiore00}.